Statue of John Bunyan, Bedford: Unveiling - the Bunyan Celebration of 1874

-The statue was unveiled by Lady Augusta Stanley, wife of the then Dean of Westminster, Arthur Stanley, on Wednesday 10 June 1874, before a crowd of 10,000, presided over by the Mayor of Bedford (Alderman George Hurst).
+The statue was unveiled by Lady Augusta Stanley, wife of the then Dean of Westminster, Arthur Stanley (known as Dean Stanley), on Wednesday 10 June 1874, before a crowd of 10,000, presided over by the Mayor of Bedford (Alderman George Hurst).
 (Brown remarks that Augusta Stanley, as a Bruce of Elgin, was a direct descendant of the "noblemen who persecuted Bunyan and his people.")
 Sermons were preached, the church bells rung and a fire-work display was given.

 The Dean of Westminster said in his address, at the celebration:

 The celebration was also addressed by Francis Cowper, 7th Earl Cowper, Lord Lieutenant of Bedfordshire, the member of Parliament (Samuel Whitbread), and Dr Brock and Dr Allon representing the Non-conformist movement.

 In the evening a lecture on the life and works of Bunyan was given by Rev. C. M. Birrell of Liverpool, in the Bunyan Meeting House.

 An exhibition of Bunyan relics, including Bunyan's will (now housed in the John Bunyan Museum) was on display in the hall of the Corn Exchange.
 The Mayor entertained seventy guests at a banquet.

 The event was covered by much of the press including Daily News of the following day, and the Illustrated London News of 20 June, and documented in The Book of the Bunyan Festival, edited by William Howie Wylie.